ifsnop/mysqldump-php/README.md

 This is a php version of mysqldump cli that comes with MySQL, without dependencies, output compression and sane defaults.

-Out of the box, MySQLDump-PHP supports backing up table structures, the data itself, views and triggers.
+Out of the box, MySQLDump-PHP supports backing up table structures, the data itself, views, triggers and events.

 MySQLDump-PHP is the only library that supports:
 * output binary blobs as hex.
 * resolves view dependencies (using Stand-In tables).
 * output compared against original mysqldump.
-Linked to travis-ci testing system.
+Linked to travis-ci testing system (testing from php 5.3 to 7.1 & hhvm)
 * dumps stored procedures.
+* dumps events.
 * does extended-insert and/or complete-insert.
+* supports virtual columns from MySQL 5.7.

 ## Important